Do Online Reputation Management Services Work?

 Overshadow the Negative with Positive

-Combating negative online reviews should be a top priority for online reputation repair.
-But beyond responding to negative reviews, you can try replacing them with positive ones.
+Combating negative online reviews should be a top priority for your online reputation repair plan.
+But beyond responding to negative content, you can try replacing bad reviews with positive ones.
 There are a few ways to do this.

 You can also ask every new, pleased customer to please review your company online.
-Most happy customers will have no problem taking a few minutes to leave you alike, 5-star review, or positive comment.
+Most happy customers will have no problem taking a few minutes to leave you a like and a 5-star review or positive comments.

 Don’t Get Complacent

 One of the biggest mistakes people make is getting complacent with their online reputation management.
 Don’t be fooled into thinking a few days or weeks of effort is enough.

 Maintaining a positive online reputation should be a regular part of your daily operations.
 When you keep your reputation in mind, you may never need to repair it.